 when shopping for a new washer.

-To determine your washer tub capacity please take two simple measurements:
+To determine your front load washer tub capacity please take two simple measurements:

 1. Use the ruler to measure the depth of the tub (indicated by the red line on the diagram)